Did a Sports Injury Take You Out of the Game? Get Off the Bench and Back in Action!

 - Metatarsalgia, which is a pain in the ball of your feet.

 For both of these injuries, rest and ice can help you get relief.
 If it continues, you might need to see a podiatrist for more advanced treatment.

-Shin splints refer to pain on either side of the leg bone that is caused by muscle or tendon inflammation.
+Shin splints refers to pain on either side of the leg bone that is caused by muscle or tendon inflammation.
 The problem is usually related to a collapsing arch, but may be caused by a muscle imbalance between opposing muscle groups in the leg.

 Proper stretching before and after exercise and sports, corrective shoes, or orthotics (corrective shoe inserts) can help prevent shin splints.

 Stress fractures happen over time.
 They are small breaks in your bones that occur after repetitive impact.
-They are most common among runners and athletes in high impact sports where the constant pounding can cause the bone to crack.
+They are most common among runners and athletes in high-impact sports where the constant pounding can cause the bone to crack.

 Get Treatment to Get Back in the Game